Counties 1 Midlands West (North): Original teams

-Midlands 2 West (North) honours
+Counties 1 Midlands West (North) honours

 Midlands West 1 (1992–1993)

 Midlands 2 West (North) and Midlands 2 West (South) were originally part of a single tier 7 division called Midlands West 1.
 Promotion was to Midlands 2 and relegation to Midlands West 2 (Note: Midlands West 2 is currently split into two regional divisions - Midlands 4 West (North) and Midlands 4 West (South).).